You must be at least 24 – 70 years old to renew online or through License eXpress. Other restrictions may apply.

 If you renew before you’re 21 your new license will be in the vertical format for minors.
 To get a horizontal-format license, you must be 21 years old.

-If you don’t get it within 30 days, contact us at firstname.lastname@example.org.
+If you don’t get it after 30 days, contact us at email@example.com.

 When you get your driver license or ID card, we may ask if you’re a twin or triplet.
 Answering this question is strictly voluntary.

-We share this information with the University of Washington Twin Registry.
+We share this information with the Washington State Twin Registry.
 The Registry will contact you and ask if you’d like to join the Twin Registry.
 Periodically, as a Twin Registry member you may be invited to participate in scientific studies developed by prominent scientists from around the world.
-Learn more about this exciting program on the UW Twin Registry website.
+Learn more about this exciting program on the Washington State Twin Registry website.

 You don’t need to renew during the term of your military service if you’re: